-CHESAPEAKE, Va. - A car lead the Chesapeake Bay Bridge-Tunnel Police and Virginia State Police on a chase Tuesday.
+CHESAPEAKE, Va. - A car lead the Chesapeake Bay Bridge-Tunnel Police and Virginia State Police on a chase in late July.

-Around 12:25 p.m., CBBT police noticed that there was a driver at the toll booth who they say had a radar detector.
+Around 12:25 p.m. on July 23, CBBT police noticed that there was a driver at the toll booth who they say had a radar detector.
 Police then noticed that there was also an unrestrained child in the vehicle.

 The driver, identified as 25-year-old Ronald Stow, took off when CBBT officials attempted to conduct a traffic stop.
 That is when the pursuit began with CBBT police.